6alaile/Risk-Management-Calculator/README.md

 Disclaimer: These calculations may vary from real world performance as broker fees (i.e. spread, swap and comission) are not factored into the calculation.

-This tool is built using HTML & CSS (Bootstrap) and JavaScript.
+This tool is built using Bootstrap and JavaScript.
 Hosted at Netlify.